ICYuzeWang/Web/content/authors/admin/_index.md

     url: https://www.imperial.ac.uk/

 # Short bio (displayed in user profile at end of posts)
 bio: Yuze Wang is a master of research in medical technology.
 He is committed to applying artificial intelligence and virtual reality to human health and well-being.
-His research interests include medical imaging, surgical innovation, and patient rehabilitation.
+His research interests include medical imaging, surgical innovation and patient rehabilitation.

 # Interests to show in About widget
 interests: